 Address: 2396 Overseas Hwy, Marathon, FL 33050

-4. Shady Palm Art Gallery and Photography
+4. Stop into the Shady Palm Art Gallery and Photography

 Located in the heart of the Florida Keys, Shady Palm Art Gallery and Photography is the perfect stop to see crafts, original paintings, fabric art, carved wood, jewelry, and much more.